ONSdigital/cachebot/README.md

 # cachebot

+---

->[!WARNING]This repository was archived in April 2025 and is no longer in development.
-> See the new version here [dis-cachebot](https://github.com/ONSdigital/dis-cachebot)
+:warning: This repository was archived in April 2025 and is no longer in development.
+See the new version here [dis-cachebot](https://github.com/ONSdigital/dis-cachebot) :warning:

+---

 A [Slack](https://slack.com/) bot for [CloudFlare](https://www.cloudflare.com/).